ddavidson99/dyzbox/memory-bank/activeContext.md

 10. **Notification Features**: Implementing visual indicators for unread messages and attention-grabbing animations.
 11. **Multi-Provider Strategy**: Designing the foundation for supporting both Gmail and Outlook while maintaining a unified user identity.
 12. **Large Inbox Handling**: Improving Gmail API integration to properly handle large email inboxes with pagination and accurate counts.
+13. **Draft Management**: Implementing Gmail draft saving functionality with automatic content detection and user feedback.
+14. **Rich Text Editing**: Updating the compose interface with modern, React-compatible rich text editing.
+15. **Compose Experience**: Implementing floating compose window behavior with improved user experience and feedback.
+16. **Performance Optimization**: Enhancing email draft saving with improved network request handling and user interface feedback.
+17. **Console Logging**: Cleaning up unnecessary console logs to maintain a cleaner development environment.
+18. **UI Layout Update**: Converted from a split-pane layout to a modern floating window approach where both compose and view windows overlay on top of the inbox for a cleaner, more focused experience.
+19. **Trash Implementation**: Creating a dedicated Trash page with consistent UI patterns matching the Inbox page.
+20. **Email Deletion Flow**: Fixing issues with email deletion to ensure proper UI updates after deleting messages.
+21. **Pagination Enhancement**: Improving pagination display for accurate "x - y of z" formatting based on page numbers.
+22. **User Profile Management**: Adding user profile dropdown with sign out options in the application header.

 ## Recent Decisions